Other Distinguished Faculty Awards

 the AHL (formerly HSL).
 He has been active in participation with journal

-cancellation projects and to use Vicki's words: "Dr. Hines has contributed
+cancellation projects and to use Vicki's words: "Dr. Hines has

 Wendy C. Brown

 pathology, has been awarded the honor of delivering the Distinguished

 On the faculty since 1995, she and collaborators have developed the

 scientific basis for the eventual production of rationally designed and